Applications are open for the Eco-Roof Incentive Program.

 3. Invoice showing the cost of the roof installation.

-8. Project is verified.
+8. Project verification.
 A verification form will be sent to the property owner for signature.
 Please sign, scan and return this form via email.

-9. Rebate payment is issued to the registered property owner.
-Payment will be issued via direct deposit.
+9. Rebate payment issued.
+Payment is issued to the registered property owner.
+Payment will be made via direct deposit.

 Eco-Roof Incentive Program Application Form